cyclus/cyclus.github.com/source/cep/cep18.rst

 .. code-block:: c++

    /// A ResponsePortfolio contains all the information corresponding to a
-   /// responseer of resources in the exchange struct ResponsePortfolio {
+   /// responder of resources in the exchange struct ResponsePortfolio {
     public:
-     /// @return the model associated with the portfolio cyclus::FacilityModel* responseer;
+     /// @return the model associated with the portfolio cyclus::FacilityModel* responder;

      /// @return the commodity associated with the portfolio std::string commodity();